Rihanna Poses In Sexy Savage X Fenty Lingerie On Instagram

 “Listen you won #PERIODT,” another follower chimed in.

 In her caption, Rihanna shared with her 74.6 million followers that she was sporting a piece from her Savage X CLF limited collection.
-She also shared that she began her foundation, Clara Lione Foundation with those without access in mind.
+She also shared that she began her foundation, Clara Lionel Foundation, for those without access in mind.
 She said that through her mission, she hopes to give people a chance to have “a better life through health, education and proactive measures to emergency response.”
 She also shared that her followers can donate to the cause if they choose to.

 The post from Rihanna comes days after she decided to donate to the victims of Hurricane Dorian through the Clara Lionel Foundation.
 According to Fast Company, the singer’s foundation announced that it would be providing victims with the resources they need after the hurricane reportedly destroyed multiple neighborhoods in the Bahamas.